Netflix/vmaf/CONTRIBUTING.md

 ####FeatureAssembler

 FeatureAssembler assembles features for an input list of Assets on a input list of FeatureExtractor subclasses.
-The constructor argument *feature_dict* specifies the list of FeatureExtractor subclasses (i.e. the 'aggregate' feature) and the selected 'atom' features.
+The constructor argument *feature_dict* specifies the list of FeatureExtractor subclasses (i.e. the 'aggregate' feature) and selected 'atom' features.
 For each asset on a FeatureExtractor, it outputs a BasicResult object.
 FeatureAssembler is used by a QualityRunner to assemble the vector of features to be used by a TrainTestModel.

 ####TrainTestModel